Particle Acceleration in Collisionless Magnetically Arrested Disks

 \paragraph{Results.---} The accretion flow dynamic is well summarized in the time series of horizon-penetrating fluxes, where we define the mass accretion rate $\dot{M} = - \iint_A \rho u^r \sqrt{-g} \mathrm{d}\theta\mathrm{d}\phi$ and magnetic flux $\Phi_\mathrm{B} = \tfrac{1}{2} \iint_A |B^r| \sqrt{h} \mathrm{d}\theta\mathrm{d}\phi$ on the horizon ($r=r_\mathrm{h}$).
-Here, $\rho$, $u^\mu$, $g$, $h$, and $B^r$ are the mass density, metric determinant, spatial metric determinant, and the radial component of magnetic field as seen by the local fiducial observers (FIDOs), respectively.
-The quantity known as the MAD parameter, defined as $\phi_\mathrm{BH} = \Phi_\mathrm{B} / \sqrt{\dot{M}}$, is known to saturate at ${\sim}50$ \citep{yuan14}.
-After it saturates, a flux eruption event occurs, where the magnetic flux is (partially) advected away from the BH horizon.
-This leads to the reconnection of the upper and lower hemispheres of the BH magnetosphere in the equatorial plane \citep[][]{ripperda22,davelaar23,vos24timelags}.
-We also find that the pairs created by photon-photon annihilation leave an imprint on the system's flux eruptions, as a significant (vacuum) gap can form during the peak of the flux eruption that is rapidly filled by a pair production cascade.
+Here, $\rho$, $u^\mu$, $g$, $h$, and $B^r$ are the mass density, four-velocity, metric determinant, spatial metric determinant, and the radial component of magnetic field as seen by local fiducial observers (FIDOs) that are normal to spatial hypersurfaces, respectively.
+The quantity known as the MAD parameter, defined as $\phi_\mathrm{BH} = \Phi_\mathrm{B} / \sqrt{\dot{M} r^2_\mathrm{g} c}$, is known to saturate at ${\sim}50$ \citep{yuan14}.
+After it saturates, a flux eruption event occurs, where the magnetic flux is (partially) pushed away from the BH.
+This leads to reconnection of the upper and lower hemispheres of the BH magnetosphere in the equatorial plane \citep[][]{ripperda22,davelaar23,vos24timelags}, and a resulting drop in $\Phi_\mathrm{B}$.
+We also find that the pairs created by photon-photon annihilation leave an imprint on the system's flux eruptions, as a significant (vacuum) gap can form during the peak of the flux eruption that is rapidly filled by a pair production cascade (Fig.~\ref{fig:densmaps}b).